Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-tabbar-the-basics.md

 ## Creating a TabBar in Flutter

 Let's start with our [basic Flutter application](https://daily-dev-tips.com/posts/flutter-how-it-works-hello-world/) and work from there today.
-We'll be doing all our code in the `lib/main.dart` file.
+We'll do all our code in the `lib/main.dart` file.

 Now let's modify our main function to include a TabBar.